fescobar/allure-docker-service/README.md

       - "9292:5050"
 ```
 #### Updating seconds to check Allure Results
-Updating seconds to check `allure-results` directory to generate a new report updated.
+Updating seconds to check `allure-results` directory to generate a new report up to date.
 Docker Compose example:
 ```sh
     environment:
       CHECK_RESULTS_EVERY_SECONDS: 5